nsrr/mnc-documentation/pages/README.md

 Please include the following text in the Acknowledgements:

 > The Mignot Nature Communications research was mostly supported by a grant from Jazz Pharmaceuticals to E.M.
 Additional funding came from: NIH grant R01HL62252 (to P.E.P.); Ministry of Science and Technology 2015CB856405 and National Foundation of Science of China 81420108002,81670087 (to F.H.); H. Lundbeck A/S, Lundbeck Foundation, Technical University of Denmark and Center for Healthy Aging, University of Copenhagen (to P.J. and H.B.D.S).
 Additional support was provided by the Klarman Family, Otto Mønsted, Stibo, Vera & Carl Johan Michaelsens, Knud Højgaards, Reinholdt W. Jorck and Hustrus and Augustinus Foundations (to A.N.O.).
-The National Sleep Research Resource was supported by the National Heart, Lung, and Blood Institute (R24 HL114473, RFP 75N92019R002).
+The National Sleep Research Resource was supported by the National Heart, Lung, and Blood Institute (R24 HL114473, 75N92019R002).

 ## Polysomnography data